Swoop graphic

 Regulatory certification

-Paragon's devices are also certified for the European 868 MHz band.
-This band is much narrower than the 900 MHz ISM band, so there is some slight reduction in datarate performance.
-CE, the regulating body for Europe, also requires some features like "listen-before-talk" for protocols using this band.
+Paragon’s devices are also certified for the European 868 MHz band.
+This band is narrower than the 900 MHz ISM band, resulting in a modest reduction in data‑rate performance.
+The CE marking, Europe’s regulatory scheme, also mandates features such as “listen‑before‑talk” for protocols operating in this spectrum.

 Conclusion

-Our proprietary 900 MHz wireless protocol delivers an optimized balance of range, throughput, latency, reliability, and security to suit the connectivity needs of industrial environments.
-Robust modulation techniques, interference mitigation, encryption, and low-latency data transfer provide a high-performance wireless link between devices.
-This custom-designed wireless technology gives our products a strong competitive edge compared to other short-range wireless options in this space.
+Our proprietary 900 MHz wireless protocol provides an optimal balance of range, throughput, latency, reliability, and security for industrial environments.
+Robust modulation, interference mitigation, strong encryption, and low‑latency data transfer create a high‑performance link between devices.
+This custom‑engineered technology gives our products a decisive advantage over other short‑range wireless solutions.